top of page

 Quinoa and Broccoli Tabbouleh salad in lettuce leave

 A healthy alternative to the traditional tabbouleh salad.
 The original recipe contains bulgur wheat or cracked wheat which is delicious but some people can not tolerate gluten.
-Here is a gluten free tabbouleh that is made using quinoa and lots of fresh vegetables.
+Here is a gluten free tabbouleh salad that I made using quinoa and lots of fresh vegetables.

 Why Tabbouleh Salad?

 The Tabbouleh salad is a great way to enrich your diet with fibre.
-You can vary the recipe with different vegetables for variety.
+A variety or different vegetables in your diet is a great way to support a healthy digestion.
+You can try the recipe with different vegetables, or grains for variety.
 The core ingredients are bulgur, lots of parsley, mint, tomatoes, lemon juice, onions and olive oil.
+But this version is gluten free and is using quinoa and broccoli as a base.
+Another alternative grain that could be used is buckwheat which is nutrient rich and also gluten free ideal for those on an elimination diet, those with non coeliac gluten sensitivity or coeliac disease.

 Where Does Tabbouleh Originate From?